11 Chocolate Liqueur Cocktails for a Decadent Sip

 What does chocolate liqueur taste like?

-Chocolate liqueur brings rich chocolate notes with hints of vanilla and cocoa, balanced by a gentle sweetness.
+Chocolate liqueur has rich chocolate notes with hints of vanilla and cocoa, balanced by a gentle sweetness.
 Many styles have a silky texture that smooths sharper flavours in a cocktail, giving drinks a rounded, dessert-like feel.

 How to use chocolate liqueur in cocktails